AnnaMGardner/CS4641Project/index.md

 ## Results (predicion of outcome) (Emma)
+*Anna 2022-07-06 2:27pm edits:*
+The expected outcome of our dataset stochastic neighbor embedding is that there will exist clusters of similar patient datapoints.
+These clusters represent patients who have similar health feature values.
+Given these similarities, one or more of these clusters may represent patients with high risk of stroke.
+Additionally, the expected outcome of a supervised algorithm for stroke predicion is a binary classification and prediction of the data point's stroke value.
+Given the relatively small size of the dataset and the need for synthetic minority data creation, we aim for an accuracy of 80% for our test data.

 (what results are you trying to achieve? )
 ## Discussion (Emma)
 (best outcome, what it would mean, what is next.....
+That would be able to display

+*end of edit*
 ## References (at least 3 - peer reviewed) (Anna, Zhenming)

 *Zhenming 2022-06-04 10:21pm edit:*